Michael Singer – Select Biography

 Artist and Principal Designer, Michael Singer Studio

 Throughout the 1970’s and 1980’s Michael Singer’s work opened new possibilities for outdoor and indoor sculpture and contributed to the definition of site specific art and the reimagining of public places.
-From the 1990’s to the present his work has been instrumental in transforming public art, architecture, landscape, and planning projects into successful models for urban and ecological renewal.
+From the 1990’s to the present his work has been instrumental in transforming public art, architecture, landscape, and planning projects into successful models for urban and ecological regeneration.
 Singer has also been engaged in the rethinking of infrastructure facilities and systems in the United States and Europe and co-authored Infrastructure and Community published by Environmental Defense Fund.

 Michael Singer has received numerous awards, including fellowships from the National Endowment for the Arts and the John Simon Guggenheim Foundation.
 His works are part of public collections in the United States and abroad, including the Australian National Gallery, Canberra; Louisiana Museum of Modern Art, Humlebaek, Denmark; the Guggenheim Museum, New York; The Museum of Modern Art, New York; and the Metropolitan Museum of Art, New York.
-He has had several one-person shows, most notably at the Guggenheim Museum, New York City and most recently in 2011-2012 at the Utzon Center in Aalborg and the Danish Architectural Center in Copenhagen, Denmark.
+He has had several one-person shows, most notably at the Guggenheim Museum, New York City and most recently at the Utzon Center in Aalborg and the Danish Architectural Center in Copenhagen, Denmark.

 Michael Singer is a leader in reimagining the role and interface of critical infrastructure that sustains our everyday lives.
 The Studio’s work has opened new possibilities for water, energy and waste infrastructure to be present, transparent, and environmentally and socially transformational within the communities they serve.
 Environmental Defense Fund’s Living Cities Program teamed with Michael Singer Studio to publish Infrastructure and Community: How Can We Live with What Sustains Us? which outlines many of the concepts and strategies that underpin the Studio’s projects.
 One of Singer’s most influential infrastructure projects is the 27th Avenue Phoenix Waste Transfer and Recycling Center; created with artist Linnea Glatt.
 The artist-led design team reimagined the entire facility as an aesthetically and environmentally advanced civic asset.
 The New York Times chose the design as one of the top eight design events of its year, noting its “ambitious program that joins art to infrastructure”.
 Singer’s infrastructure work continued with the creation of a sculptural floodwall along the Riverwalk in downtown Grand Rapids, Michigan that has become a model for rethinking the role of public art as an integral component of vital infrastructure.

-Working with his Studio’s collaborative teams, Michael Singer has created distinctive regenerative landscapes that integrate sculptural details, engage the public and reflect a deep sense of place and history.
+Working with his Studio team, Michael Singer has created distinctive regenerative landscapes that integrate sculptural details, engage the public and reflect a deep sense of place and history.
 The New York City Department of City Planning and The New York City Economic Development Corporation hired Michael Singer as a part of a core team led by Margie Ruddick to provide planning, streetscape and landscape design for the public spaces in Queens Plaza near the Queensboro Bridge landing in Long Island City, New York.
 At the heart of the Queens Plaza design is a stormwater collection, filtration and infiltration system that supports a massive re-growth of vegetation from within the tangled urban core of over 14 lanes of traffic, 2 elevated subway lines, 2 bridges, and a multitude of subways and utilities.
 Michael Singer Studio ultimately created over 3000 individual sculptural paver, runnel and bench cap elements which are dispersed throughout the core of the project site.
 Michael Singer was selected as a part of an integrated design team to lead the reimagining and design of the new West Palm Beach Downtown Waterfront.
 The Waterfront is over a 1/2 mile long and encompasses over 12.5 acres of public spaces along the Intracoastal Waterway.
 The new civic space revitalizes the City’s historic downtown and restores the natural beauty of West Palm Beach’s waterfront.
 The Studio designed the main commons and event spaces, a Living Dock with mangroves and oysters, shade gardens, two community buildings, a continuous waterfront esplanade, shade trellises, water elements and an estuarine ecological regeneration area known as the South Cove.
-Michael Singer and his Studio colleagues have led teams including landscape architects, planners and horticultural specialists for numerous other landscape projects most notably Howard Park in West Palm Beach, Florida, Lake Worth Beach in Florida and a regenerated nature park in Portsmouth, Virginia.
+Michael Singer and his Studio colleagues have led teams including landscape architects, planners and horticultural specialists on numerous other landscape efforts most notably Howard Park in West Palm Beach, Florida, Lake Worth Beach in Florida and a regenerated nature park in Portsmouth, Virginia.

-Michael Singer has also led numerous planning efforts that have evolved overtime through the efforts of project partners and community stakeholders.
+Michael Singer has led numerous planning efforts that have evolved overtime through the efforts of project partners and community stakeholders.
 Singer’s leadership and over a decade of involvement in the Long Wharf Master Plan in New Haven Connecticut helped realize the restoration of the historic pier, a 24 acre estuarine preserve and a new vocational aquaculture school.
 Singer’s multi-year master planning and design effort at the EcoTarium in Worchester, Massachusetts led to the regeneration of the campus’ landscape with large swaths of naturalized meadows, low impact parking lots, new woodland trails and a series of sculpted spaces, pavilions, courtyards and exhibits.
 Michael Singer Studio has recently led a multi-year planning for South Eleuthera in The Bahamas focusing on strengthening communities through small-scale, sustainable, low-impact ecotourism development.
-Michael Singer and his Studio colleagues have also worked on a number of planning studies for mixed use urban infill and redevelopment in South Florida, Harrisonburg, Virginia, Southern Vermont, as well as Savannah and Augusta, Georgia.
+Michael Singer and his Studio colleagues have worked on a number of planning studies for mixed use urban infill and redevelopment in South Florida, Harrisonburg, Virginia, Southern Vermont, as well as Savannah and Augusta, Georgia.
 Each project encompasses a process from research and planning through concept with a focused systems-based approach addressing environmental systems such as water, waste, energy and ecology while also seeking to foster improved social well-being with considerations for health, mobility and economic equality.
 Other notable planning projects include the Canal Origins Park in Chicago, Stromso Square in Drammen, Norway and a multi-year ongoing effort for the planning of the W.E.B.
 Du Bois Homesite in Great Barrington, Massachusetts.